ryanregis/tic-tac-toe_hive-gaming/README.md

 1. Go to [this link](https://gitfront.io/r/user-2500572/2a6a86812db181e1483db0ea94ae5b9af9782ce1/tic-tac-toe-hive-gaming/) to view the repository.
      >If you already have the repository cloned into your machine or you have already extracted the zip file, go to step 2.

+    You should see the GitFront repository, the GitHub Repository of this project is private due to exam reasons.
+Do the following steps:
     1. Click the **clone** button on the top right of the display.
     2. A link should appear and the clone button becomes **copy**.
     3. Click **copy** and open your VSCode Terminal.